Thermodynamics JEE Advanced Questions

 Option c – More than 25 seconds

-The amount of radiation emitted by a perfectly black body is proportional to
+The radiation emitted by a perfect black body is proportional to

-(d) the square root of temperature on the ideal gas scale.
+(d) Square root of temperature on the ideal gas scale

-The relation between the color and the temperature of a star is given by
+The relationship between the color and temperature of a star is given by

 (a) Wien’s Displacement Law